minin43/TTT-Custom-Roles/API/HOOKS.md

 *Return:* The player name to show, if it should be overridden.
 Otherwise do not return anything.

+### TTTCheatSheetRoleStringOverride(client, roleString)
+Called when the cheat sheet is displayed, allowing the target translation string to be changed.\
+*Realm:* Client\
+*Added in:* 2.2.4\
+*Parameters:*
+- *client* - The local player
+- *roleString* - The string representing role of the local player.
+Is normally used to build the role cheat sheet description translation

+*Return:*
+- *roleString* - The new string to use when building the role cheat sheet description translation

 ### TTTCupidShouldLoverSurvive(ply, lover)
 Called before a player is killed because their lover (as set by Cupid's arrows) has been killed.
 Allows developers to prevent the player from being killed.\
 *Realm:* Server\